Personal Injury Protection for Car Insurance Explained

 • Doesn't cover property damage or vehicle repairs

-• Limits your right to sue in no-fault states
+• Limits your right to sue in strict no-fault states

 When evaluating PIP costs, consider how it complements your existing coverage.
-If the at-fault driver in an accident lacks insurance, your PIP coverage provides crucial protection.
+If the at-fault driver lacks insurance, your PIP coverage provides crucial protection regardless.
 Learn more about uninsured motorist coverage to understand how these coverages work together.
-Additionally, factors like your credit score may affect your overall insurance premiums.
+You can also explore the differences between tort and no-fault systems to better understand your state's rules.

 Smart Savings Made Simple!